AstrolabeProject/vos/README.md

  > docker info | grep Swarm
 ```

-If swarm mode is enabled, you should see a response like this:
+If swarm mode is enabled, you should see a positive response like this:
 ```
 Swarm: active
 ```

 ### 3. Prepare the deployment

 In this initial version of the VO Server, all data and images reside on your local host machine.
-To setup the server, you must first create the data and link to the images. **The data directory and images links must be created  in the working directory for this project** (i.e. the directory into which you checked out this project).
+To set up the server, you must first create the data directory and link to the images. **The data directory and images links must be created  in the working directory for this project** (i.e. the directory into which you checked out this project).

 Create a link (named "**images**") to an existing directory of JWST images and catalogs on your local disk:
 ```